felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

   <iframe class="iframe-responsive" src="https://gfycat.com/ifr/ElderlyEducatedFairyfly" scrolling="no" frameborder="0"></iframe>
 </div>

-In this tutorial series I will show you how to draw and manipulate basic 2D physics shapes with your cursor using Unity, with no additional external dependencies (tested with 2017.2, but should also work with 5.x).
+In this tutorial series I will show you how to draw and manipulate basic 2D physics shapes with your cursor using Unity, such as rectangles, circles and triangles.
+No additional external dependencies are required (tested with 2017.2, but should also work with 5.x).

 - [Play it in your browser](https://simmer.io/@hyperparticle/draw-2d-physics-shapes)
 - [GitHub Repository](https://github.com/Hyperparticle/draw-shapes-unity)